raineytracyn/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns
 ##### Performing analysis on Kickstarter data to uncover trends
 ---
+###### Purpose: This document will provide an analysis of the data provided and a few different ways to look at the results to define success and failer.
+At the end of this document, youw will be provided recommended steps foward, additional questions to consider, and my opinion on the success and failure of the Kickstarter Campaigns.
+###### Background:A series of Performing Arts and Technology Kickstarters were started all around the world.
+A variety of information on each Kickstarter was consolidated for analysis.
+---
 ## Category Comparison
 ### The results of the graph below show you that Music and Theather did very well!
 The question is how and why?
 How do we define "very well"?
 #### ![Parent Category](https://github.com/raineytracyn/kickstarter-analysis/blob/main/Parent%20Category%20Outcomes.png)